eashwar/eash.dev/README.md

 # [eash.dev](https://eash.dev)

-This is a personal website, deployed to a personal server.
+This is a personal website, deployed to a personal server!